secretstartups/handbook/demand-generation/index.html.md

 **Snapshot View vs Touchpoint View:**

 The following table gives a better understanding of the difference between the 2 views (with dummy data).
-The table shows 1 SFDC opportunity with 4 different touchpoints and the Linear SAO.
+The table shows 1 SFDC Sales accepted opportunity (SAO) with 4 different touchpoints and the Linear SAO.
 Each touchpoint happens on a different day and the SAO date of the opportunity is on `2021-01-20`.

 * If we report on Touchpoint View, the Linear SAO is shown on the different touchpoint dates: 0.25 Linear SAO on `2021-01-10`, another one on `2021-01-12` and so on).
 * If the report is based off of Snapshot View, all Linear SAOs will be shown on the SAO date: `4x0.25=1` on `2021-01-20`